 Q6 - What about those crowded start lines?

 When you first start racing, it may be simplest to just hang back a bit at the start, crossing the line after all the ken ones have finished getting in each other's way.
-During the Autumn there is also a series with a dedicated 5minute later start just for novices, that way you'll not only have a quiet start, but be able to see what actually goes on at close quarters.
+During the Easrly Summer and Autumn there is also a series with a dedicated 5minute later start just for novices and juniors, that way you'll not only have a quiet start, but be able to see what actually goes on at close quarters.

 Q7 - What's a Pursuit Race?

-Sunday races last for 45mins and Wednesdays 30mins, with slower boats having the full time and faster boats less.
+Both Saturday and Wednesday races last for 30mins, with slower boats having the full time and faster boats less.

 The starts, because they are staggered are much easier for the beginner.
 There will probably be only 2 or 3 boats starting at the same time.
 The starting times are displayed by the OD before the race starts.